nmerovingian/dissociativeCE-Simulation-MachineLearning/README.md

 # dissociativeCE-Simulation-MachineLearning
  Simulation and machine learning of dissociative CE reaction.
 Simulation assumes 1-D simulation of reversible electron transfer on a spherical electorde coupled with dissociative preceding chemical reaction.
 A set of machine learning prorgams are offered to analyze the relationship between the rate constants and voltammograms.
 Good for analytical purpose.

-The author use Python 3.7.3 with Anaconda.
-The C++ program require C++ 11 for std::thread.
+The author used Python 3.7.3 in Anaconda environment.
+The C++ program requires C++ 11 for std::thread.

 # Machine Learning